By Jean F. Andrews

 Protecting the Most Vulnerable From Abuse

-The Risk & Prevention of
+The Risk & Prevention of Maltreatment of Children w/Disabilities

 At the other end of the spectrum are the deaf children and youth who do not receive proper treatment and end up as adults in the criminal justice system.
 If not appropriately rehabilitated, they become repeat offenders and as adults, they are incarcerated in Federal or state prisons where interpreters and accessible rehabilitative services may not be provided.
 Most of these deaf adults have low reading levels and low signing levels which further compounds their difficulties in prison and getting their Constitutional Rights in court.